Carlos Clark

-Carlos R. Clark (born August 10, 1960) is an American retired professional basketball player.
+Carlos R. Clark (born August 10, 1960) is an American former professional basketball player.

 A 6'4" shooting guard from the University of Mississippi, Clark played two seasons (1983–1985) in the National Basketball Association with the Boston Celtics.
 He averaged 2.4 points per game and won a championship with the Celtics in 1984.

-After being waived by the Celtics in 1986, Clark played in the CBA, the WBL, the PBA in the Philippines and in Belgium where he was a key member of Bobcat Gent when they won the Belgian Cup in 1992.
+After being waived by the Celtics in 1986, Clark played in the Continental Basketball Association (CBA), the World Basketball League (WBL), the Philippine Basketball Association (PBA) and in Belgium where he was a key member of Bobcat Gent when they won the Belgian Cup in 1992.
+He won a CBA championship with the La Crosse Catbirds in 1990.
+He was selected to the All-CBA Second Team in 1987, All-Defensive Team in 1990 and All-Defensive Second Team in 1987.